Threshold Differential Attention for Sink-Free, Ultra-Sparse, and Non-Dispersive Language Modeling: Limitations

 \section{Limitations}

 We note that due to hardware constraints, the evaluation in this work is primarily at a small scale - scaling TDA to larger models remains an important future work.
+While we observe consistent behavior across these settings, it remains to be validated whether the same sparsity patterns, training stability, and efficiency gains hold at larger scales (e.g., multi-billion parameter models).

 Additionally, overly aggressive thresholding can also cause \emph{dead heads} - heads with no survivors.
-In the extreme, widespread dead heads can effectively disable multi-head attention in certain layers, reducing the model's expressive capacity for long-range information routing and making performance more sensitive to threshold hyperparameters.
+While head inactivity is not unique to TDA and may in some cases function as an explicit idle state, in the extreme, widespread dead heads can effectively disable multi-head attention in certain layers, reducing the model's expressive capacity for long-range information routing and making performance more sensitive to threshold hyperparameters.
 Future work should investigate layer-/head-wise adaptive threshold schedules that preserve ultra-sparsity while preventing head collapse, especially in initial and late layers.